HinodeXRT/xrtpy/docs/feedback_communication.rst

 Bug Encounters
 ==============
-In the event that you come across a direct XRTpy error, flaw, or unexpected operation.
-Please report it to us directly via `email`_ or by creating a `GitHub-issue`_.
+In the event that you come across a direct XRTpy error, flaw, or unexpected operation, please report it to us directly via `email`_ or by creating a `GitHub-issue`_.

 .. _xrtpy@cfa.harvard.edu: xrtpy@cfa.harvard.edu